 As a concerned citizen, you could also start an experiment with several Telraam devices in your own city or neighborhood.
 Maybe you're a group of friends, a neighbourhood committee, a school or an action group.
 You can start with a Telraam device and build your own counting network.

 How to get started?
 The Telraam device can be ordered online.
 Before getting started, make sure you've read all the criteria and requirements for installing a Telraam device.
 So check carefully to ensure you can tick all the boxes.
 If you have questions, check out our comprehensive FAQ & Support page, or join Telraam Talks to share experiences with other Telraam users.

 It is most useful and impactful when citizens work together with local policymakers to launch a network.
 Citizens will get support before, during and after the installation of the Telraam device.
 In addition the traffic data is centrally collected and accessible for all Telraam devices of a network.
 This allows both policymakers and citizens to start working with the traffic data that has been gathered.

-Ask your local policymakers to support a counting network in your municipality.
+Ask your local councillors, policymakers or representatives to support a counting network in your municipality.
 Interested cities and municipalities can find information on the Governments page